 Can you freeze Yorkshire puddings?

 Yes, Yorkshire puddings freeze extremely well.
-You can make them in advance and them leave them in the freeze until you want to use them.
+You can make them in advance and leave them in the freezer until you want to use them.
 Yorkshire puddings last 2-3 months in the freezer.

 How to freeze Yorkshire puddings:

-- After 2-3 hours, when frozen solid, remove them from the freezer.
+4. After 2-3 hours or once frozen solid, remove them from the freezer.

 By flash-freezing the Yorkshire puddings on a tray first and then packaging them, you avoid crushing them when removing the air from the freezer bag.